NoWarries/gegevensmagazijn.ts/README.md

 ### Processing the request

-Once you applied all the functions you want to the request, you can process 1 of 2 options.
+Once you applied all the functions you want to the request, you can pick one of the following options to process the request.

 1. Use the `build()` method to get the query url.
 This can be used to make a request with a different library.